Working with various Graphene clients¶

 $ bts build steem

 are exactly equivalent.

 Working with other types of nodes¶

-Concretely, you can now manage the following types of nodes: - delegate - seed - backbone
+Concretely, you can now manage the following types of nodes:

 Seed nodes are public, do not need an open wallet to run and usually have a high number of network connections.

-Backbone nodes are public, do not need an open wallet to run, and do not perform peer exchange (in order to hide IP addresses of the delegates connected to them).
+Backbone nodes are public, do not need an open wallet to run, and do not perform peer exchange (in order to hide IP addresses of the witnesses connected to them).
 They also try to maintain at all time an open connection to all other backbone nodes in order to have the backbone being a fully-connected graph of its nodes.

 Command-line arguments and monitoring plugins are automatically defined depending on the type of node (seed or backbone), so config should be straightforward.
-For delegate nodes, you still have to specify whether you want a ‘delegate’ or ‘watcher_delegate’ in the monitoring section of the node.